yonixadr/week3courseragitandgithub/README.md

 # week3courseragitandgithub
-Repo untuk menyelesaikan course di coursera git and github
+Repo for finish course on coursera git and github
+I am editing the README file.
+Adding some more details about the project description.